altimmons/LangNotes/Python.md

     -   [`tkinter.tix` --- Extension widgets for Tk](https://docs.python.org/3/library/tkinter.tix.html)
     -   [IDLE](https://docs.python.org/3/library/idle.html)
     -   [Other Graphical User Interface Packages](https://docs.python.org/3/library/othergui.html)
 ### Curses

- !!!warn Warn: The Windows version of Python doesn’t include the curses module.
+ !!!warn Warn: The Windows version of Python doesn't include the curses module.
 A ported version called UniCurses is available.
-You could also try the Console module written by Fredrik Lundh, which doesn’t use the same API as curses but provides cursor-addressable text output and full support for mouse and keyboard input.
+You could also try the Console module written by Fredrik Lundh, which doesn't use the same API as curses but provides cursor-addressable text output and full support for mouse and keyboard input.

  THe basic outline of a curses program